-• People's health and support needs were effectively assessed and were recorded and updated in detailed and accessible care plans.

-• Staff applied learning effectively in line with best practice, which led to good outcomes for people and supported a good quality of life.
+- People's health and support needs were effectively assessed and were recorded and updated in detailed and accessible care plans. - Staff applied learning effectively in line with best practice, which led to good outcomes for people and supported a good quality of life. - A local authority commissioner told us, "My clients have had a better and improved quality of life since moving into Navara Lodge the care is delivered in a person centred manner and the families of my clients have commented on the homely atmosphere as well as the good cooking and meals and the "family feel" of the care home."

-• A local authority commissioner told us, "I have completed 4 reviews in this care home over the last 12 months and will always do what I can to move a client into Magnolia Lodge."